 “Blessed are the curious, for they shall have adventures” - Lovelle Drachman

 Indeed it is adventures that our Prime Minister has been on ever since the wanderlust bug bit him.
-Travelling to nations far and wide, his voyages have taken him to the shores of the Great Britain.
-Modi visited the UK amid a lot of controversy.
+Traveling to nations far and wide, his voyages have taken him to the shores of Great Britain.
+Modi visited the UK amid a lot of controversies.
 You might applaud his decision or you might criticize it, but you can’t deny that Modi’s UK visit was indeed a historic moment.
-The first Indian PM to visit UK since 2006, he definitely made headlines.
-So while on his whirlwind tour, here’s what he did and the places he visited.
+The first Indian PM to visit the UK since 2006, he definitely made headlines.
+So while on his whirlwind tour, here are what he did and the places he visited.
 His itinerary is sure to inspire you to book your flight tickets today.

 Tea with the Queen - Buckingham Palace

-Chequers or also known as Chequers Court, is the official residence of the Prime Minister of Britain.
-Built in the 12th century, it was enlarged and restored in 1565.
-It’s this rustic, old world castle which PM Modi made as his night spot.
+Chequers or also known as Chequers Court is the official residence of the Prime Minister of Britain.
+Built-in the 12th century, it was enlarged and restored in 1565.
+It’s this rustic, old-world castle that PM Modi made as his nightspot.
 After meeting British PM David Cameron, Modi checked into this royal home for the night.
 Definitely better than any hotel we bet.

-A place that sport fanatics will definitely identify is the Wembley Stadium.
-With over 90,000 seats, it is the second largest Stadium in Europe.
-It has seen many football play-offs in the past, and now it can add a public address to its list.
+A place that sports fanatics will definitely identify is Wembley Stadium.
+With over 90,000 seats, it is the second-largest stadium in Europe.
+It has seen many football playoffs in the past, and now it can add a public address to its list.
 Modi addressed over 60,000 supporters at the Wembley Stadium, talking about increasing and strengthening the ties between India and UK.

 Located on the Turkish Riviera, it is Turkey’s biggest international sea resort.
-Like most places in Turkey, Antalya too is steeped in rich culture and heritage.
-The remnants of the Byzantine and Ottoman empire can be seen and felt in the architecture and the general atmosphere, that emits an old world charm.
+Like most places in Turkey, Antalya is steeped in rich culture and heritage.
+The remnants of the Byzantine and Ottoman empire can be seen and felt in the architecture and the general atmosphere, that emits an old-world charm.

-Our PM maybe busy discussing important financial matters of the world, but if you happen to find yourself in Antalya you have to visit Hadrian’s Gate, a triumphal arch built in the year 130.
+Our PM may be busy discussing important financial matters of the world, but if you happen to find yourself in Antalya you have to visit Hadrian’s Gate, a triumphal arch built in the year 130.
 This structure just goes to prove how ancient and rich in time the city of Antalya is.
-If you want to witness nature at it’s best, then you have to visit the Düden Waterfalls, located 12 kms north of Antalya.
+If you want to witness nature at its best, then you have to visit the Düden Waterfalls, located 12 km north of Antalya.